aionnetwork/aion-docs/kernel/management/genesis-block.en.md

 ## Testnet

-This following code is the genesis file for the now depricated conquest testnet:
+This following code is the genesis file for the now deprecated conquest testnet:

 ```json
 {